-At June 30, 2022, the School District's general fund reported a fund balance of \$8,753,632, which is the same as the prior year.
+At June 30, 2023, the School District's general fund reported a fund balance of \$9,700,120.

 General Fund Budget

 A schedule showing the School District's original and final budget amounts, compared with amounts actually paid and received, is provided in the required supplementary information section.